Storm damage causing road closures across ArkLaTex

 - Deputies are reporting flooding along I-20 East near mile marker 5.

-- Hwy 169 in Blanchard is closed as crews are working to remove a tree that fell across both lanes of traffic.
-Deputies are diverting traffic to Blanchard Latex Rd. while crews work to clear the road.
+- Hwy 169 in Blanchard is now open.
+Crews worked throughout the evening to remove a tree that fell across both lanes of traffic.
+Deputies temporarily diverted traffic to Blanchard Latex Rd. while crews worked to clear the road.

-- Traffic is at a standstill on I-220 East in Shreveport near Hilry Huckaby Ave. where a crash took place at 5:45 p.m.

-- A car is overturned on the side of I-220 East in Shreveport near N. Market St. The N. Market south exit is closed while officers work to clear the scene.
+- Traffic flow has been restored on I-220 East in Shreveport after accidents near the N. Market south exit and Hilry Huckaby Ave. brought traffic to a standstill earlier Thursday evening.

-A tree was uprooted along the highway and has fallen across the northbound and southbound lanes.
-Powerlines along the roadway also suffered storm damage.

 Authorities are working to remove fallen trees and limbs from multiple roadways.
 Sheriff Steve Prator is urging drivers to be careful while crews work to clear scenes and respond to car crashes.